mobxjs/mobx-react/README.md

 import {observer} from 'mobx-react';
 // - or -
 import {observer} from 'mobx-react/native';
+// - or, for custom renderers without DOM: -
+import {observer} from 'mobx-react/custom';
 ```

 This package provides the bindings for MobX and React.